is used for listing all captured network packets and displaying

 size in bytes.
 This column is not visible by default.

 Details – shows a brief packet

-individual columns by right-clicking on list header or using
+or hide individual columns by right-clicking on list header or

 Columns menu.
 The column order can

 be changed by dragging the column header to a new